 “With Morgan Stanley stock languishing at about 50 percent of tangible book value, and down more than 50 percent over the past three years, we think management needs to potentially embark upon a more aggressive strategic plan in an effort to create value for shareholders,” Najarian wrote.

-Morgan Stanley fell 3.6 percent (MS) yesterday to $13.03 and has declined 14 percent this year.
+Morgan Stanley fell 3.6 percent (MS:US) yesterday to $13.03 and has declined 14 percent this year.
 The stock has dropped 56 percent since Gorman took over at the beginning of 2010.
-Najarian, who has a hold rating (MS) on the shares, said the current price “could prove an attractive entry point for speculative investors.”
+Najarian, who has a hold rating (MS:US) on the shares, said the current price “could prove an attractive entry point for speculative investors.”

 The firm probably would incur about $3 billion of pretax losses from reducing assets at a quicker pace, as it would be forced to sell some positions at below-market prices, Najarian said.
 The cuts would allow the bank to repurchase $12 billion in stock from 2013 through 2015, enough to reduce outstanding shares by at least 25 percent, he wrote.